link-intersystems/java-swing-mvc-plugin-architecture/README.md

 The first though that comes in mind is that there must be some kind of factory.
 This factory would be the most detail, since it knows all the components and how to instantiate them, and it knows the infrastructure.

-So the first approach would be to just create something, let's name it `MVCPart`, that takes a ServiceLocator or something and does the instantiation and wiring job.
+So the first approach would be to just create something, let's name it MVCPart, that takes a ServiceLocator or something and does the instantiation and wiring job.
-But views open other views and if they do that they must use another `MVCPart` and this part also needs the service locator in order to connect the controllers to the infrastructure.
+But views open other views and if they do that they must use another MVCPart and this part also needs the service locator in order to connect the controllers to the infrastructure.
 Hmm, should we pass the service locator through the MVCParts and the view that it creates?
-And if we do that it means that the view that opens another view must have a reference to the service locator or at least an `MVCPart` that has a dependency to a service locator.
-So whoever instantiates the `MVCPart` must have a dependency to the service locator.
+And if we do that it means that the view that opens another view must have a reference to the service locator or at least an MVCPart that has a dependency to a service locator.
+So whoever instantiates the MVCPart must have a dependency to the service locator.
-If it is a view that was created by another `MVCPart` then this view must have a dependency to the service locator.
+If it is a view that was created by another MVCPart then this view must have a dependency to the service locator.

 Even when you think that a service locator is not an appropriate way of wiring components with the infrastructure, other ways will lead to the same problems.
 E.g. if you use a dependency injection framework, the view that opens another view must be injected by the